 Even if the deduction of your TDS amount happens to you because of any number of reasons, you will still be able to claim your refunds back by declaring all your investments, expenditures, and deductions.
 However, you have to get this done when you are filing your tax return.
 Multiple elements such as HRA, ELSS, tax-saving fixed deposits, etc that fall under Section 80C can always be claimed back.

 The Income Tax Department will Need your Investment Proofs

 Your employer will invariably ask for your proof of investment before any benefit is given out.
 Similarly, when you are declaring your investments for a certain fiscal year, the IT department asks for proofs of the same to verify whether they are real or counterfeit.

 What do you have to lose

 Certain exemptions such as Leave Travel Allowance (LTA) and medical reimbursements cannot be claimed back at the time of income tax return filing.
 These are a few elements that only your employer can provide, meaning you have to claim their benefits from your employer.

 The tax break provided under Leave Travel Allowance can be claimed by an individual for himself and also for his family members, provided the destination is in India itself.
 The LTA will be valid for 2 trips back and forth in the space of 4 consecutive calendar years.

-Furthermore, if you are successfully able to furnish documents of your medical bills, you will be eligible for a reimbursement.
-In case you forget to do so, TDS will get deducted by your employer and claiming it while filing your income tax returns will not be an available option.
+Furthermore, if you are successfully able to furnish documents of your medical bills, you will be eligible for reimbursement.
+In case you forget to do so, TDS will get deducted by your employer, and claiming it while filing your income tax returns will not be an available option.

-You can, therefore, not only take the investment benefits that have not been reported to the organisation but can also invest in tax-saving products up until the month of March and claim subsequent returns!
+You can, therefore, not only take the investment benefits that have not been reported to the organization but can also invest in tax-saving products up until March and claim subsequent returns!